 Achieving our strategic priorities associated with safety, operational excellence, environmental stewardship, social responsibility, and cost savings is the mission of our Supply Chain organization.
 In 2020, we continued to leverage our procurement activities to make positive environmental impacts and contributions within the communities we serve.

 Supply Chain is also helping our company respond to customer expectations for a clean, smart, and reliable energy grid.
 Investments in this area include the execution of $22 million in battery storage contracts, $20 million in energy efficiency and demand management contracts, $5 million in smart meter AMI contracts, and $4 million in electric vehicle infrastructure contracts.
 In addition, we added 46 electric vehicles to support the transition of our own fleet of gasoline-powered light duty vehicles to electric vehicles.
 Our purchase of environmentally friendly products, such as hybrid vehicles, low-carbon fuels, recycled paper, and recycled carpet, exceeded $5 million.

 Last year we recruited 25 of our vendors to complete sustainability assessments and to develop measurable plans to improve their environmental performance related to factors such as water and energy use, waste production, and greenhouse gas emissions.
 We are also initiating a new process to negotiate and monitor sustainability-related commitments made by vendors on targeted contracts.

-Our Supply Chain sustainability initiatives also help to spur job creation and economic growth within the communities we serve.
-In 2019, we purchased $306 million from women-owned and minority-owned businesses.
-Our expenditures with small businesses exceeded $627 million, which is the highest level of small business expenditures in the history of our program.
+Our Supply Chain sustainability initiatives also help to support our commitments for creating jobs within the communities we serve.
+In 2020, we purchased $322 million from women-owned and minority-owned businesses and our expenditures with small businesses exceeded $500 million.

 Supplier Diversity Expenditures MWBE / Small Business Spend ($millions)